-Gone are the days when sunscreen on a scorching day is an afterthought, something you'd pick up before a beach trip.
-In 2022, we're more serious than ever about sun protection.
+Gone are the days when sunscreen was an afterthought on a scorching day, something you'd pick up from the airport Boots pre-holiday.
+In 2023 we're more serious than ever about sun protection.

 And rightly so.
-According to Cancer Research out of the UK, 86% of melanoma skin cancer cases are caused by overexposure to ultraviolet radiation (radiation emitted by the sun) and 86% of cases are preventable.
-Using sunscreen regularly is reported to reduce the risk of squamous cell carcinoma, a type of skin cancer, by around 40%.
+According to Cancer Research, 86% of melanoma skin cancer cases are caused by overexposure to ultraviolet radiation (radiation emitted by the sun) and 86% of cases are preventable.
+Using sunscreen regularly is reported to reduce the risk of squamous cell carcinoma (a type of skin cancer) by around 40%.

-The type of sunscreen you opt for — a spray bottle, a solid stick, or a lotion — is largely down to personal preference.
-But ahead of a warm summer, cosmetic chemists and dermatologists are making their concerns known regarding the body sunscreen you're going to see on the beach: aerosol spray sunscreen.
+The type of sunscreen you opt for — a spray bottle, a solid stick or a lotion — is largely down to personal preference.
+But ahead of a warm summer, cosmetic chemists and dermatologists are making their concerns known regarding a handful of very popular versions.

 Cosmetic chemist Michelle Wong went Instagram-viral recently for her take on aerosol spray sunscreens — the ones where you hold down the button and the SPF comes out as a continuous mist.
-"The problem with these is that they contain lots of propellants, which are liquidized gases," said Wong.
-Most aerosol sunscreens contain these gases, which push the product out and are often referred to as propane, butane, isobutane, or hydrocarbon on the label.
-But Wong cites a recent Australian study, which found that a standard aerosol sunscreen can be around one third to 60% propellant.
-In other words, you're actually getting about a third less SPF than the bottle says.
-As Wong explains, most SPF tests are done on the sunscreen without the propellant.
+"The problem with these is that they contain lots of 'propellants', which are liquidised gases," said Michelle.
+Most aerosol sunscreens contain these gases, which push the product out and are often referred to as propane, butane, isobutane or hydrocarbon on the label.
+But Michelle cites a recent Australian study which found that a standard aerosol sunscreen can be around one-third to 60% propellant.
+In other words, you're actually getting about a third less SPF than the bottle says, as Michelle explains that SPF tests are done on the sunscreen without the propellant.

-Pointing to a full-size bottle of aerosol SPF on her screen, Wong adds that some of the propellant also lands on the skin as liquid, so it's very hard to tell how much actual sunscreen you've applied.
+Pointing to a full-size bottle of aerosol SPF on her screen, Michelle adds that some of the propellant also lands as liquid on the skin so it's very hard to tell how much actual sunscreen you've applied.
 Put simply, you might not be using enough sunscreen at all — and this can be really dangerous in the sun.

-The comments under Wong's post prove that lots of people have faced issues when using aerosol sunscreen in the past, such as very painful burns.
-Dermatologists agree that they might not be giving the best protection."[Aerosol spray SPF] is definitely not as good as creams because coverage is very hit and miss," explains Dr. Walayat Hussain, consultant dermatologist and British Skin Foundation spokesperson.
-Dr. Hussain says a lot of this depends on how far you hold the spray from your skin and how long you spray over a particular area.
+The comments under Michelle's post prove that lots of people have faced issues when using aerosol sunscreen in the past, such as very painful burns.
+Dermatologists agree that they might not be giving the best protection. "[Aerosol spray SPF] is definitely not as good as creams because coverage is very hit and miss," explains Dr Walayat Hussain, consultant dermatologist and British Skin Foundation spokesperson.
+Dr Hussain says a lot of this depends on how far you hold the spray from your skin and how long you spray over a particular area.
 But because the liquid gases feel like sunscreen, the amount of sunscreen you're getting can be quite misleading.

 Whether you apply the sunscreen inside or outside is also a matter of concern.
-"Apart from the issues with the amount applied, wind is a problem," Wong tells R29.
-"There's actually another study on spray sunscreens and wind which found that you lose 32 to 79% of the sprayed sunscreen in 10kph wind, and 28 to 93% for 20kph wind.
+"Apart from the issues with the amount applied, the wind is a problem," Michelle tells R29.
+"There's actually another study on spray sunscreens and wind which found that you lose 32-79% of the sprayed sunscreen in 10kph wind, and 28-93% for 20kph wind.
 These are considered light and moderate wind conditions."
-In other words, most of the sunscreen might miss your skin entirely if the weather conditions aren't right.
+In other words, most of it might miss your skin entirely if the weather conditions aren't right.

 Is there any benefit to aerosol spray sunscreen?

-Aerosol spray sunscreens tend to be much lighter and dry down quicker, which make them great for reapplication of sunscreen.
-Additionally, in both Dr. Hussain and Dr. Bhatti's professional opinions, aerosol spray sunscreens are better than nothing.
-"Some people don't like the feeling of creams on their hands, which makes them greasy when they're at work, for example," says Dr. Hussain.
+Aerosol spray sunscreens tend to be much lighter and dry down quicker so makeup wearers and those reapplying regularly tend to favour them over creams, which need rubbing in.
+In Dr Hussain's professional opinion, aerosol spray sunscreens are better than nothing.
+"Also, some people don't like the feeling of creams on their hands, which makes them greasy when they're at work, for example.
+So by using a spray, they can avoid this issue."

-Wong says the amount you apply is important.
+Michelle seconds Dr Hussain's thoughts on the application.
 "If you apply enough sunscreen, sprays should be fine.
 It's just that it's harder to judge if you're applying enough with an aerosol spray."
-Wong would recommend a pump spray instead and suggests measuring out how many sprays you need.
-"You can spray into a quarter teaspoon measure," she advises, and recommends being extremely careful not to inhale the sunscreen.
-Dr. Bhatti's tip, if using aerosol sunscreens: rub it in.
-"With aerosols, try to rub the skin evenly after you have applied it to ensure an even application," he says.
+Michelle would recommend a pump spray instead and suggests measuring out how many sprays you need.
+"You can spray into a quarter teaspoon measure," she advises and recommends being extremely careful not to inhale the sunscreen.

 Aerosol sprays aren't the only sunscreens to come under scrutiny this summer.
 Small enough to pop in a handbag and easy to use on the go (particularly if you're reapplying throughout the day), countless beauty brands are bringing powder sunscreen to market.
-But chemists and derms aren't too keen.
+But Michelle and Dr Hussain aren't too keen.

 Skin experts in the comments section agreed.
 "I can't stand them.
-So misleading," said Dr. Natasha Cook, an Australian cosmetic dermatologist, while London-based dermatologist Dr. Zena Willsmore criticized powder SPF for being pricey.
+So misleading," said Dr Natasha Cook, an Australian cosmetic dermatologist, while London-based dermatologist Dr Zena Willsmore blasted powder SPF for being pricy.

-In terms of application, Wong tells R29 that one popular skin-care brand recommends applying the powder for 60 seconds.
+In terms of application, Michelle tells R29 that one popular skincare brand recommends applying the powder for 60 seconds.
 "This isn't how most people use the product," she says, "and it also works out to be extremely expensive."
-Instead, Michelle would recommend either applying a lotion sunscreen carefully or using a spray for reapplication.
+Instead, Michelle would recommend either applying a lotion sunscreen carefully or using a spray for top-ups.

 Do you need to reapply sunscreen throughout the day?

-Though Wong adds that you might be fine with a single application if you're not in direct sunlight.
-"If you're sitting in an office all day and you're only getting a bit of exposure during your commute, you'll probably still have sufficient protection from your morning application — assuming you applied enough the first time," she says.
+This depends on a few factors.
+"Top-ups are only really necessary if you're getting a lot of sun exposure and you're moving around a lot," Michelle explains.
+"If you're sitting in an office all day and you're only getting a bit of exposure during your commute, you'll probably still have sufficient protection from your morning application — assuming you applied enough the first time."

-If it's winter and you're heading to work when it's dark and coming back home when the sun has gone down, reapplication isn't really necessary.
+If it's winter and you're heading to work when it's dark and coming back home when the sun has gone in, reapplication isn't really necessary.
 It's all about how much sun you're getting, whether it's summer or winter.
 For example, you could be sitting outside on a cold winter's day when the sun is shining.
-In which case, it makes sense to reapply your sunscreen.
+In this case, it makes sense to top up your sunscreen.

 As for the right amount of sunscreen, half a teaspoon is usually recommended for your face and neck combined, and for each arm.
-Then one teaspoon on each leg, the front of your torso and the back of your torso — or, a shot glass full for your whole body.
+Then one teaspoon on each leg, the front of your torso and the back of your torso.

 Is there a difference between expensive and cheaper sunscreen?

-The aforementioned study on aerosol sunscreen came out of Australian research and Wong explains that other countries aren't publicly taking it into consideration just yet.
+The aforementioned study on aerosol sunscreen is Australian and Michelle explains that other countries aren't publicly taking it into consideration just yet.
 But if you're invested in protecting your skin from the sun, which SPFs should you go for?

-Wong likes Bondi Sands Sunscreen Lotion SPF 50+ Fragrance Free — a firm favorite among beauty editors and London-based aestheticians.
+Michelle rates Bondi Sands Sunscreen Lotion SPF 50+ Fragrance Free, £7.99 — a firm favourite among beauty editors and London-based aestheticians.
 "This is an Australian sunscreen," says Michelle, "which means it's formulated to pass Australia's strict standards."
 It's also water-resistant for four hours, which she says is great for outdoor activities.
-Another one of Michelle's favorites is Ultraviolette Supreme Screen Hydrating Facial Skinscreen SPF 50+.
+Another one of Michelle's favourites (also adored by R29) is Ultraviolette Supreme Screen Hydrating Facial Skinscreen SPF 50+, £34.
 "This is another Australian sunscreen with high protection that works really well as a makeup primer."

 Those with acne-prone skin might want to choose something non-comedogenic (less likely to clog pores) as sunscreen has a reputation for being relatively thick.
-R29 favorites include the EltaMD UV Clear Broad-Spectrum SPF 46, ISDIN Photo Eryfotona Actinica Daily Mineral SPF 50+ Sunscreen and Supergoop!
-Play Antioxidant Mist SPF 50 (a non-aerosol sunscreen).
+R29 favourites include Eucerin Oil Control Sun Gel Cream, £18, and Thank You Farmer Sun Project Water Sun Cream SPF50, £20.